LaurenColvin/LaurenColvin/README.md

 :cat2: I have an adorable orange cat named Louie.
 :earth_americas: I am passionate about sustainability, especially in the fashion industry.
 :tent: I love camping and getting outdoors.
-:performing_arts: I grew up performing and will never miss and opportunity to watch a musical.
+:performing_arts: I grew up performing and will never miss an opportunity to watch a musical.

 <!--
 **LaurenColvin/LaurenColvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.